 Diagrama enables us to access extra support through New Family Social – a charity for LGBT adoptive and foster families and we’ve been to a number of their social events.
 It is a brilliant group and we love the fact that Toby gets to see there are many children out there who have same-sex parents.
 He is not alone.

 Like any family we have our up and downs but the rewards of parenthood are priceless.
 We feel blessed that we have such an incredible son with whom we share so much joy, love and laughter.
 He is the centre of our universe and we love being able to support and guide him as he grows and witness the progress he makes.
 He has made our lives complete.

-Jason and Eric have shared their experience as part of LGBT adoption and fostering week, which runs from March 5-11, 2018.
-If you would like to find out more about becoming an adopter with Diagrama you may be interested in attending our introduction evening in Chatham, Kent on March 7, or Croydon on March 21.
-You can also visit us at the LGBT Fostering and Adoption seminar on March 8 in London.
-Alternatively contact our team who will be able to answer any questions you may have and send you our introduction to adoption booklet.
+Jason and Eric have shared their experience as part of LGBT adoption and fostering week.
+If you would like to find out more about becoming an adopter with Diagrama please contact our team who will be able to answer any questions you may have and send you our introduction to adoption booklet.